TareqNewazShahriar/Improve-Your-Code/README.md

 This is a continuous project to keep history of our or others coding mistakes that we found in our real life.
 Anyone can add a code here, in fact everyone is highly encouraged to add real-life mistakes here.
 This is really usefull for programmers of every stage; mostly newcomer or intermediate.
 <br>
-Finally... isn't it fun to look back and see the mistakes that we found.
+Finally... isn't it fun to look back and see the mistakes.
 So please... go ahead and create a pull request.

 <br>
 <br>